 We believe the answer is a resounding "no." An asset allocation strategy which creates a materially higher chance of running out of money does not justify a slightly higher average outcome.
 The goal of investing should be not only to grow wealth but to protect it against the uncertainties of the future.
+It's no surprise that 78% of participants tell us they are seeking predictable payments from their retirement portfolio4, reinforcing that reliability and protection are top priorities for most retirees.

 By adopting a more conservative allocation strategy in retirement, we believe investors can still pursue meaningful growth while aiming to mitigate the impact of worst-case scenarios.